PX4/PX4-Devguide/en/debug/porting-guide.md

 # Flight Controller Porting Guide

-This topic for developers who want to port PX4 to work with *new* flight controller hardware.
+This topic is for developers who want to port PX4 to work with *new* flight controller hardware.

 ## Architecture